titan-figue/Wordcloud/README.md

 # Wordcloud
-How to do do a wordcloud
+How to do a wordcloud.